pyricau/bisouland/README.md

 Now that everything is configured, check email sending for registration and newsletter.

-## Structure

-Every request will go to the Symfony2 application.
-If the route is not found in it, the legacy application will be boostraped.

-**Warning**: the legacy application, which lies in the `web` directory, has been created in 2005 by a someone who was learning web development.
-Therefore it probably contains security holes, bugs, low quality code and bad design pattern.

 ## Further documentation

 You can find more documentation at the following links: